UMD-CS-STICs/389Lspring18/codelabs/codelab-03/README.md

 ### Submission

 You will be submitting:
-1. Screenshot of lat-test.sh output on canyon.jpg in Sydney S3
+1. Screenshot of `lat-test.sh` output on canyon.jpg in Sydney S3
-- Two other screenshots of lat-test.sh output on two different images from the internet.
+- Two other screenshots of `lat-test.sh` output on any two internet URLs (images, websites, etc.).
-- Screenshot of lat-test.sh output on canyon.jpg in CloudFront
+- Screenshot of `lat-test.sh` output on canyon.jpg in CloudFront
 - Screenshot showing the invalidation command you used and its console output
 - 3-5 sentences explaining the trade-off associated with time duration of objects in the cache.